rlouf/mcx/CONTRIBUTING.md

 * Times series
 * New samplers.
 Specifically around managing discrete variables, sequential sampling and schemes that use the Hessian.

+*Please open an issue to discuss the feature and its design before opening a PR*

 ## Improving code quality

 We try to live by the lessons of "Clean Code" or "Refactoring", but as busy humans, we sometimes fail.
 Any contribution, even just a name change in the internals, which makes the code easier to read and maintain is welcome.
 We think that nitpicking is a good thing.